derele/NamibiaNanopore/README.md

 plants).
 Detecting a total of 11392 for 13 Nematode taxa in this is an enrichment compared to other fecal samples (see below).

-If I remember correclty also some (few, two?) of the "Düppel samples" (which IDs?)  were not flotated but crude fecal mater, correct?
+If I remember correctly also some (few, two?) of the "Düppel samples" (which IDs?)  were not flotated but crude fecal mater, correct?
 So we could use this in a first analysis of how flotation enriches for the PCR products of Nematodes.